excid-io/did-self/README.md

 as verification methods.
 Although the same key can be used in both cases, it is recommended to use different keys so that verification keys can be rotated.

-A breached verification method key cannot be revoked.
-For this reason it is recommended to use short-lived proofs.
-Nevertheless, by leveraging key identifiers and the `iat` field of the proof a verifier can be hinted that a key in a DID document "replaces" a key included in an older, non-expired DID document.
-In particular, the following rule can be followed: if there are two DID documents, for the same DID, that include a verification method with the same `id` then the verification method included in the **newest** DID document replaces the verification method included in the older DID document.

 This method  does not provide an 1:1 relationship between a did:self DID identifier and the corresponding DID document: there can be multiple valid DID documents for the same